 - Staff members who are willing to commit their time and resources, are open to change and believe the grant will further their mission.

-- Grant seekers will receive email confirmation when the LOI and supporting documents are received.
-AFF Staff may request additional information.
+- Grant seekers will receive email confirmation when the Letter of Inquiry (LOI) and supporting documents are received.
+Ausherman Family Foundation Staff may request additional information.

 - The request will be presented to the Grants Committee Trustees.

 - The request may then be presented to the full Board of Trustees.
 The board may deny the request or plan for a site visit if deemed necessary.

 - Ausherman Family Foundation Staff will contact the organization to advise if a full application is needed prior to the site visit.

 - Once the site visit is complete, the request will be presented to the full Board of Trustees for the funding decision.

 - Grant seekers will be contacted and informed of the Trustees’ decision.